CorradoLanera/gpteasyr/README.md

   get_content()

 cat(res)
-#> The last course provided by the professor was a graduate-level seminar on "Advanced Topics in Artificial Intelligence."
-The course covered cutting-edge research in areas such as deep learning, natural language processing, and reinforcement learning.
-Students were required to read and present research papers, participate in discussions, and complete a final project applying the concepts learned in the course.
-The professor also invited guest speakers from industry and academia to provide additional insights into the field.
-Overall, the course aimed to deepen students' understanding of the latest developments in artificial intelligence and prepare them for careers in research or industry.
+#> The last course I provided was an advanced seminar on environmental sustainability in urban planning.
+The course covered topics such as green infrastructure, sustainable transportation, and climate change adaptation strategies in urban areas.
+Students engaged in discussions, group projects, and case studies to explore real-world applications of sustainable urban planning principles.
+Overall, it was a very engaging and informative course that challenged students to think critically about the intersection of environmental sustainability and urban development.
 ```

 ### Personalized server’s endpoint